transcom/mymove-docs/docs/adrs/0076-partial-update-patches.md

 MTOShipments are an example of a case in which the back-end is not prepared to handle partial updates or intentionally setting fields to null.
 At the handler (e.g. the ghcapi [UpdateMTOShipmentHandler](https://github.com/transcom/mymove/blob/de9148371427ba348e94439b4acb766f05013797/pkg/handlers/ghcapi/mto_shipment.go#L284)), the payload (which may contain nullable types) is converted to an [MTOShipment model](https://github.com/transcom/mymove/blob/de9148371427ba348e94439b4acb766f05013797/pkg/handlers/ghcapi/internal/payloads/payload_to_model.go#L309), and during this conversion any information that distinguishes between missing fields and null fields is lost.

 Furthermore, the [MTOShipmentUpdater service](https://github.com/transcom/mymove/blob/de9148371427ba348e94439b4acb766f05013797/pkg/services/mto_shipment/mto_shipment_updater.go) that is called from the handler further obfuscates things.
-It fetches the existing MTOShipment from the database and sets fields in that struct based on which fields in the payload model are null[todo: add link].
+It fetches the existing MTOShipment from the database and [sets fields in that struct](https://github.com/transcom/mymove/blob/de9148371427ba348e94439b4acb766f05013797/pkg/services/mto_shipment/mto_shipment_updater.go#L103) based on which fields in the payload model are null.
 Since at this point both omitted fields and intentionally-null fields from the payload are all represented as null, these fields simply are all not updated.

 ## Proposal: Introduce a new struct that serves between the handler and service layers and broadcasts intent.